siyulai21/tephra-fallout-isopachs/README.md

 # tephra-fallout-isopachs
   Most tephra fallout isopachs are hand-drawn so far, but they suffers from unquatifiable subjectivity.
   In this project I aim to implement as many different numerical methods that solve the isopachs of tephra fallout with easy user interface and input format.
-Eventually users can choose any numerical method to find an isopach solution at their convienience.
+Eventually users can choose any numerical method to find an isopach solution at their convenience.

   The first method implemented here is cubic bivariate spline, following from [Engwell et. al. (2015)](https://link.springer.com/article/10.1007/s00445-015-0942-y) and has succeeded.
 The image below is a reproduction (not exact) of Mazama tephra isopach in [Buckland et. al. (2020)](https://link.springer.com/article/10.1007/s00445-020-1362-1), who used the same numerical method.
 You can find more isopachs solved withi this method in directory [examples/Isopachs](./examples/Isopachs/) and the corresponding data files in [examples/Data](./examples/Data/).
 ![alt text](https://github.com/siyulai21/tephra-fallout-isopachs/blob/main/examples/Isopachs/Mazama_tephra.png)